KidPudel/Iggy-s-Vault/gamedev/godot/Layered architecture in Godot.md

 │                        SYSTEMS                                  │
 │                    "What IS true?"                              │
 ├─────────────────────────────────────────────────────────────────┤
 │  Pure data and logic.
-Zero visuals/UI/sound.                    │
-│  Extends RefCounted.
+Zero visuals/UI/sound.
+They are isolated. │ │  Extends RefCounted.
 Emits signals.
 Testable without scene.     │ │                                                                 │
 │  Example: HealthSystem knows health values and damage formulas. │